-After a plethora of teaser images and videos, Hyundai finally unveiled the long-awaited Kona compact SUV in June.
-It follows just days after the similar sized Stonic concept from its subordinate Kia as the Hyundai group plans global assault in the crossover space.
+After a plethora of teaser images and videos, Hyundai unveiled the long-awaited Kona compact SUV in June.
+It followed just days after the similar-sized Stonic concept from its subordinate Kia as the Hyundai group plans global assault in the crossover space.
 The Kona SUV is said to have a “progressive appearance” and the grille gets flanked by separate lighting units similar to the Jeep Cherokee.
 Most importantly, the positioning of LED Daytime Running Lights above the LED headlights make the front fascia very occupied.

 The separated lighting system is stated to “deliver a confident, progressive appearance with sleek and sharp shapes.”
 Also present are the tall seating position and four-wheel drive system as optional for international markets.
 Hyundai is relying heavily on Kona to elevate the brand to the top position as the leading Asian automotive brand in Europe by 2021.

 The small crossover’s nomenclature stands in line with the company’s American division filing trademark rights for the same moniker in late 2016.
 The B-segment sport utility vehicle is christened after the Kona district on the Big Island of Hawaii and with it you could sense the freedom and adventure perspective of the millennial enthusiasts Hyundai is trying to target at.

 It has been added to the existing SUV portfolio that comprises of Grand Santa Fe, Santa Fe and Tucson.
 The South Korean brand also stated that the Kona is developed with emphasis on “driving dynamics” which would translate into setting new “performance” standards in the volume dishing compact SUV space.